Chuba Hubbard Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Matchup vs. New Orleans

-- In his lone career matchup against the Saints, Hubbard notched 10 rushing yards, 28.5 fewer yards than his over/under in Sunday's game.
+- In his single career matchup against the Saints, Hubbard finished with 10 rushing yards, 29.5 fewer yards than his over/under in Sunday's game.

 - Hubbard did not have a touchdown run in that matchup against the Saints.

-- The Saints give up 95.9 yards per game on the ground, the NFL's fifth-ranked rush defense.
+- The Saints allow 95.9 yards per game on the ground, the NFL's fifth-ranked rush defense.

-- The Saints have given up 10 rushing touchdowns, sixth in the NFL.
+- The Panthers are up against the NFL's sixth-ranked defense when it comes to rushing TDs allowed (10 this season).

 Recent Performances

-- In last week's matchup with the Buccaneers, Hubbard racked up nine yards on six carries.
+- In last week's contest against the Buccaneers, Hubbard carried the ball six times for nine yards.

-- During his last three games, Hubbard has run for 82 yards on 24 carries (27.3 ypg), with one touchdown.
+- Hubbard has run for 82 yards on 24 carries (27.3 yards per game) with one touchdown in his last three games.

 Hubbard's Carolina Teammates